thedevdojo/wave-website/content/docs/getting-started.md

 Here's an overview of Wave's key features, which we'll explore in more detail later.

-**Authentication** - Wave ships with authentication allowing users to Login, Register, Verify Email, Password Reset/Confirmation, and enable Two-Factor authentication.
+ - **Authentication** - Wave ships with authentication allowing users to Login, Register, Verify Email, Password Reset/Confirmation, and enable Two-Factor authentication.

-**User Management** - Users can have roles and permissions to access certain parts of your app.
+ - **User Management** - Users can have roles and permissions to access certain parts of your app.
 Wave also includes features for impersonation, user management, and user profiles.

-**Billing**

-You can easily integrate Stripe or Paddle into your application.
+ - **Billing** - You can easily integrate Stripe or Paddle into your application.
 Create subscription plans and associate them with user roles to control access to specific features.

-**Changelog** - Creating a changelog is a great way to notify users about new features and fixes while keeping yourself accountable.
+ - **Changelog** - Creating a changelog is a great way to notify users about new features and fixes while keeping yourself accountable.
 Document your progress in the changelog.

-**Blog** - Write blog posts and attract free traffic from search engines.
+- **Blog** - Write blog posts and attract free traffic from search engines.
 Share your knowledge about technology and tools as you build your SaaS.

-**API** - API tokens can be created for API access.
+- **API** - API tokens can be created for API access.
 These tokens are used to generate Bearer tokens for authenticating future API requests.

-**Admin** - Wave leverages FilamentPHP for admin CRUD functionality.
+- **Admin** - Wave leverages FilamentPHP for admin CRUD functionality.
 You may also use the Table Builder, Form Builder, Notifications, and more within theme files.

-**Themes** - Customize your app's look and feel with Wave's theming system.
+- **Themes** - Customize your app's look and feel with Wave's theming system.
 Each theme in `resources/views/theme` includes its own assets and views.

 ### Under The Hood

-asdf
+Along with Wave being built with the Laravel Framework, there are also a good amount of other technologies under the hood.
+Below is a list of them.

+**Technologies**

+- <a href="https://livewire.laravel.com" target="_blank" class="font-bold">Livewire</a> - Waves functionalitiy heavily relies on Livewire, in fact all the functionality in each of the themes utilize Livewire.
+It makes building interactive applications so fun and easy.
+- <a href="https://filamentphp.com" target="_blank" class="font-bold">FilamentPHP</a> - We use Filament as the main Admin section for Wave.
+Along with Filament panels, you can also take advantage of the Filament Table Builder, Form Builder, and Notifications inside your theme files.
+- <a href="https://tailwidcss.com" target="_blank" class="font-bold">Tailwind CSS</a> - Tailwind makes it easy and simple to stylize your application.
+- <a href="https://alpinejs.dev" target="_blank" class="font-bold">Alpine</a> - Easily add in sprinkles of Javascript functionality with Alpine.
+Pairs perfectly with Livewire.
+- <a href="https://vitejs.dev/" target="_blank" class="font-bold">Vite</a> - We utilize the default Laravel Vite functionality to run and build assets for each theme.

+**Packages**

+- <a href="https://devdojo.com/auth" target="_blank" class="font-bold">DevDojo Auth</a> - We use the DevDojo Auth which gives you a full authenticaiton system in your app.
+- <a href="https://github.com/thedevdojo/themes" target="_blank" class="font-bold">DevDojo Themes</a> - The themes functionality for Wave is extracted into it's own theme package.
+- <a href="https://github.com/404labfr/laravel-impersonate" target="_blank" class="font-bold">Impersonation Package</a>
+- <a href="https://spatie.be/docs/laravel-permission" target="_blank" class="font-bold">Spatie Roles (Permissions) Package</a>
+- <a href="https://laravel.com/docs/folio" target="_blank" class="font-bold">Laravel Folio</a> - Inside of each theme folder, you can include a `pages` directory and these will utilize Folio and be mapped to a route.
+- <a href="https://livewire.laravel.com/docs/volt" target="_blank" class="font-bold">Laravel Volt</a> - Many folio pages in Wave utilize Wave for creating single-file volt functionality.

 ## Demo